TritonDataCenter/rfd/rfd/0086/config.md

     {
       name: "setup",
       // we can create a chain of "prestart" events
-      start: "onStarted consul-agent",
+      when: "consul-agent healthy",
       exec: "/usr/local/bin/preStart-script.sh",
       restart: "never"
     },
     {
       name: "preStop",
-      start: "onStopping app",
+      when: "app stopping",
       exec: "/usr/local/bin/preStop-script.sh",
       restart: "never",
     },
     {
       name: "postStop",
-      start: "onStopped app",
+      when: "app stopped",
       exec: "/usr/local/bin/postStop-script.sh",
     },
     {
-      // a service that doesn't have a start block starts up on the
+      // a service that doesn't have a "when" field starts up on the
-      // global "onStartup" event by default
+      // global "startup" event by default
       name: "consul-agent",
       // note we don't have a port here because we don't intend to
       // advertise one to the service discovery backend